 Design patterns are solutions to common problems encountered while designing and building software.
-As part of being a good coder or architect it is vital that you understand the common design patterns.
-These patterns will make up your common language that you use in meetings and when explaining solutions to others and understanding solutions being explained to you.
+It is vital that you understand the common design patterns to be a good coder or architect.
+These patterns will make up your common language.
+The language that you use in meetings and when explaining solutions to others and understanding solutions being explained to you.

-There are many patterns that very clever people have come up with, so I will guide you to the most common patterns which are used all the time and include reference material that most good developers and architects have read.
+There are many patterns that very clever people have come up with.
+I will guide you here to the most common patterns, which are used all the time.
+I will include reference material that most good developers and architects have read.

 Coding design patterns

 It is important to understand that the foundation of most coding design patterns is Object Orientated (OO) design.
 It is therefore very important that for these patterns you really understand OO.
 If you have not yet started programming, I recommend you learn, practice and understand the core concepts of OO design before trying the design patterns.

 Once you have got the basics of OO design, you should then learn and understand the SOLID principles.

 The SOLID principles are the foundation for all the following design patterns.
 Understanding them gives you the ability to see how the design patterns include the principles.
 And what benefits they bring because of them.

 A good place to start with coding design patterns is the Gang of Four patterns.
 These patterns are considered the starting place of designs.
 However, these patterns have been enhanced over the years by the likes of Martin Fowler and co.

 I would therefore start with the Head first Design Patterns book and learn these patterns.

 The two books above (Erich Gamma and the Head First book) will give you a really good overview of coding level design patterns.
 You can further extend this by reading Patterns of Enterprise Application Architecture (The Addison-Wesley Signature Series) by Martin Fowler.